graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

+= 1.5.2 =
+* New: Adding price groups to admin item columns

+* Fix: Price groups that did not have any images assigned were not showing in the price group drop down.

 = 1.5.1 =
 * New: Price groups, users are no longer limited to "small, medium, large", they can create infinite price groups and assign them to items.
 * New: Added Paypal log.txt file to admin settings